-HIST 241 - Women's History (3.0 CH) This course surveys Women's History from the sixteenth century to contemporary times.
-Organizing themes include family and marriage, religion, nationalism, political activism, feminism, revolution, war and mass culture.
+HIST 241 - Women's History (3.0 CH) This course surveys Women's History focusing on various periods.
+Organizing themes may include family and marriage, religion, nationalism, political activism, feminism, revolution, war and mass culture.

 HIST 250 - World History (3.0 CH) A history of the principal peoples whose societies and cultures were molded outside the Western tradition, but who were and are impacted by Western influences.